Custom Is the New Black: Why Smart Companies Are Ditching SaaS for Custom AI Development

 About R[AI]SING SUN

 r-sun.ai builds custom AI agents and intelligence systems for mid-sized companies in the EU and USA.
-We work with non-technical leadership teams to identify high-impact starting points, scope precisely, and deliver working systems in weeks - not months.
+We help non-technical leadership teams pick a high-leverage first workflow, scope it precisely, and ship a production-grade agent in 4–8 weeks.

 Our approach: no technology for the sake of technology.
 Every engagement starts with your business outcome and works backwards to the right solution.